alxp12/golangcode-site/content/posts/2015-08-05-find-the-length-of-an-array.md

   - length

 ---
 With Go, you can find the length of an array (or more accurately a slice) by using the internal len() function.
-Our example shows us creating a slice and then printing out it&#8217;s length.
+Our example shows us creating a slice and then printing out it's length, then adding an extra item and printing the length again.

 ```go
 package main